-Appendix Task Name/Course Requirement/Course Outcome Date Task Initially Due Action Required by Student Date to be Completed by Automotive Practical Portfolio 24/03/2021 Submit the required practical portfolio 29/04/2021 Students are to submit a practical portfolio.
+Task Name/Course Requirement/Course Outcome Due Student Completed by Automotive Practical Portfolio 24/03/2021 Submit the required practical portfolio 29/04/2021

+Students are to submit a practical portfolio.
 Refer to the assessment task advice attached.

 Please discuss the matter with James and contact the School if further information or clarification is needed.

-Yours sincerely,
+Yours sincerely

-Yours sincerely, Mr A Tims Music Teacher 4 April 2021 Mr J Smith Faculty Head Teacher TAS Ms B Brown Deputy Principal Please detach this section and return to the Deputy Printegration of the Satisfactory completion of a High I have received the letter dated 4 April 2021 indicating the satisfactorily completed Automotive. • I am aware that this course may not appear on his Higher School Certificate Record of Achievement.
-I am also aware that the "N" determination may make him Certificate. m ineligible for the award of the Higher Schoo Parent/Guardian's Signature Da .te
+Please discuss the matter with James and contact the School if further r information or clarification is needed.
+Yours sincerely, Mr A Tims Music Teacher 4 April 2021 Mr J Smith Faculty Head Teacher TAS Ms B Brown Deputy Principal Please detach this section and return to the Deputy Principal, Supe ervising Assessment & Reporting Requirements for the satisfactory completion of a Higher School Certificate Course I have received the letter dated 4 April 2021 indicating that James Se satisfactorily completed Automotive. cott is in danger of not having I am aware that this course may not appear on his Higher School Cer rtificate Record of Achievement.
+I am also aware that the "N" determination may make him ineligible Certificate. e for the award of the Higher School Parent/Guardian's Signature Date